ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 ```

 Recall that the upper two bits of the `ISPR` register bytes define four allowed interrupt priorities, from highest-to-lowest: 0, 64, 128, and 192.
 For some unknown reason, the `NVIC_SetPriority()` subroutine is configured to simply specify only those two bits, so the values of the second argument are 0, 1, 2, and 3.

+## 9 Submit your code to Brightspace before the end of your lab section.